Chao8219/practice-adventure/README.md

 # Practice_Adventure
-RPG_type
+This is a demo rpg game under the tkinter GUI frame.

-Please run Take_An_Adventure_GUI to run the game.
+Please run the jupyter notebook to give it a try.

-Directory /test/ contains test file.

-File read_user_info.py could read the info directly.
+Here are several ways to run the jupyter notebook if you don't have any idea about it.

 ## 1 Use Venv